Skip to content

 • Cycle detection runs when a template is created or modified that includes agent-as-tool delegations.

-• Platform templates (scope = platform) are available to all accounts.
+• Platform templates (scope = "platform") are available to all accounts.
 Account templates are scoped to a single account.

 • Platform templates may reference platform-scoped libraries; account templates may reference account-scoped libraries within their scope.